otrv4/otrv4/otrv4.md

 ### Requesting conversation with older OTR versions

 Bob might respond to Alice's request (or notification of willingness to start a conversation) using OTRv3.
 If this is the case and Alice supports version 3, the protocol falls back to OTRv3 [\[7\]](#references).
 If Alice does not support version 3, this response is ignored.

 ### Interactive Deniable Authenticated Key Exchange (DAKE)

 This section outlines the flow of the interactive DAKE.
 This is a way to mutually agree upon shared keys for the two parties and authenticate one another while providing participation deniability.

 This protocol is derived from the DAKEZ protocol [\[1\]](#references), which uses a ring signature non-interactive zero-knowledge proof of knowledge (`RING-SIG`) for authentication (`RSig`).

-Alice's long-term Ed448 key pair is `(ska, Pka)` and Bob's long-term Ed448 key pair is `(skb, Pkb)`.
+Alice's long-term Ed448 key pair is `(sk_ha, Ha)` and Bob's long-term Ed448 key pair is `(sk_hb, Hb)`.
 Both key pairs are generated as stated in the [Public keys, shared prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.